 Criteria to be applied in the competitive evaluation of all proposals include the following: (1) Clear statement of the purpose and rationale and the precise issue to be investigated or goal to be achieved; (2) Well-planned approach to accomplishing the goal, including statement of methodology, creative process, or other approach to the scholarship, timetable, and budget; (3) Likelihood of publication, artistic exhibition, or presentation at a professional meeting (for research/scholarship awards); and (4) Value of the project to CASA and the profession.

 CASA invites proposals for faculty development projects for the next academic year.
-Proposals are due by 5:00 pm on February 17.
+Proposals are due by 5:00 pm on February 22.
 Late applications are not accepted.
 Applications forms must be submitted electronically (as attached .pdf files).
-Copies of proposals funded last year are available for review at the CASA office, located at 180 Church Street SE.
 Applications are reviewed by a selection committee consisting of three CASA core faculty members appointed by the CASA director.
 This committee expects to complete its review by mid-March and will notify applicants soon thereafter.
 Proposals must provide details sufficient for colleagues from a variety of disciplines to evaluate the usefulness and validity of your project.
 Methodologies or procedures commonly accepted in a particular field of study may need to be briefly explained.

 Contact Information: Ortwin Knorr (ext.
 6029)More Information